Frostproof in Polk County, Florida — The American South (South Atlantic)

 Indians buried their dead here

 Erected 1955 by Lake Wales Chapter Daughters of the American Revolution.

 Other nearby markers.
-At least 4 other markers are within 16 miles of this marker, measured as the crow flies.
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
 Site of Fort Clinch (approx. 1.6 miles away); Veterans Memorial (approx. 10 miles away); First Church in Avon Park (approx. 10.4 miles away); Memorial Flag Pole (approx. 10.4 miles away); Avon Park Depot Museum (approx. 10.4 miles away); Church of the Holy Spirit (approx. 10˝ miles away); The War Dog Memorial (approx. 10˝ miles away); Avon Park Veterans Memorial (approx. 10˝ miles away).

 Credits.
-This page was last revised on April 12, 2018.
-This page originally submitted on January 1, 2018, by Tim Fillmon of Webster, Florida.
-This page has been viewed 76 times since then and 202 times this year.
+This page was last revised on October 28, 2020.
+It was originally submitted on January 1, 2018, by Tim Fillmon of Webster, Florida.
+This page has been viewed 740 times since then and 202 times this year.
 Photos: 1, 2. submitted on January 1, 2018, by Tim Fillmon of Webster, Florida. • Bernard Fisher was the editor who published this page.